-Dog foods that are rich in fibre — Fiber helps to maintain your dog’s digestive system and keep it in excellent shape.
-You can give apples, brown rice, carrots and green beans to your dog.
+Dog foods rich in fibre — Fiber helps maintain your dog’s digestive system and keep it in excellent shape.
+You can give your dog apples, brown rice, carrots, and green beans.

-Furthermore, if you just have a farty Frenchie that might have overeaten and doesn’t seem to have anything really wrong with them.
+Furthermore, if you have a farty Frenchie that might have overeaten and doesn’t seem to have anything wrong with them.

 Offer them some charcoal treats and get their digestive tract back in order.

 Slow Feeding Bowl – If your Frenchie inhales food at an alarming pace, a slow feeder is a vital resource.
-Slow feeding dog bowls are incredibly efficient, not only for dogs that eat quickly but for all dogs!
+Slow feeding dog bowls are incredibly efficient for dogs that eat quickly and for all dogs!